Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: System Model

-Because of the multicell broadcast channel, $N_u$ users in cell $i$ receive signals from all BSs.
-Stacking over $K$ subcarriers after removing CP and applying the DFT, the received signals at the users in cell $i$ become \cite{choi2020quantized}
+By the broadcast channel, each user collects signals from all BSs.
+Stacking over $K$ subcarriers after removing cyclic prefix (CP) and applying the DFT, the users in cell $i$ receive the signal of